Create an instant background from a photo

 1. Display the slide or the slide master.

 3. Select the photo, and resize it or use the Crop button on the Picture toolbar to crop it, so that it fits the slide.
-(To crop in PowerPoint 2007, go to Format tab> Size group> Crop.)
+(To crop in PowerPoint 2007 and 2010, go to Format tab> Size group> Crop.)

 4. In PowerPoint 2003, if the Picture toolbar isn’t displayed, right-click any toolbar and choose Picture from the list of toolbars.

 5. With the picture still selected, choose Color> Washout from the Picture toolbar, as you see here.
-(In PowerPoint 2007, choose Format tab> Adjust group> Recolor, and choose the Washout option, which is the third from the left in the Color Modes section.)
+(In PowerPoint 2007 and 2010, choose Format tab> Adjust group> Recolor, and choose the Washout option, which is the third from the left in the Color Modes section.)

 Color Washout from the Picture toolbar